bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 >We can train a new model to predict the errors made by the original model.

-Now, given any predictive model, we can improve its accuracy by first, training a new model to predict its current errors.
-Then, forming a new improved model whose output is the fine-tuned version of the original prediction.
+Now, given any predictive model, we can improve its accuracy by first, training a new model to predict its current errors.{% marginnote 'sn-zero' 'The model used to predict the error can be any function approximator.'%}Then, forming a new improved model whose output is the fine-tuned version of the original prediction.
 The improved model, which requires the outputs of both the *original model* and the *error-predicting model*, is now considered an ensemble of the two.
 In gradient boosting, this is repeated arbitrary number of times to continually improve the model's accuracy.
 This repeated process forms the crux of gradient boosting.

 ### An Ensemble of Weak Learners